GregoryAlbouy/ebuilder/README.md

-# ElBuilder : an HTML element builder
+# EBuilder : an HTML element builder

 Highly configurable and manipulable elements in a single declaration, with a functionnal touch.